 Running New Thermostat Wire – It is possible that you may have to run a new thermostat wire from the air handler or furnace to the location where the existing thermostat is located.
 Running new thermostat wire can challenging even for professionals.
 If you must then following these instructions and helpful hints will hopefully help you in this endeavor.
 Pulling new wire should only be done as a last resort.
 The purpose of running new thermostat wire is necessary for certain reasons such as: (more…)

-Trane 90 Plus High Efficiency Gas Furnace – This is a Trane High Efficiency gas furnace.
+Trane 90 Plus High-Efficiency Gas Furnace – This is a Trane High-Efficiency gas furnace.
 It is also called a Trane 90 plus gas furnace because it offers efficiency ratings up to 90 percent plus.
 Gas or oil furnaces generally cannot achieve efficiency ratings over 95% because of impurities in the fuel including moisture.
 This is the reason why no fossil fuel furnace sold to the general public has a rating of more than 95% efficient.

-This is a photo of a boiler stainless steel exhaust stack which is used for venting corrosive boiler combustion gases.
-As the flue gases leave the boiler they cool and depending on the dew point of the gas the gas will experience a change of state from a gas to liquid.
-This liquid is highly corrosive and only special flues like stainless steel vent can be used when this occurs to prevent premature failure of the boiler vent.
+Boiler Stainless Steel Exhaust Flue Stack : This is a photo of a boiler stainless steel exhaust stack.
+It is used for venting corrosive boiler combustion gases.
+As the flue gases leave the boiler they cool and depending on the dew point of the gas the gas will experience a change of state.
+It will change from a gas to liquid.
+This liquid is highly corrosive and only special flues like stainless steel vent can be used when this occurs.
+Stainless steel prevents premature failure of the boiler vent.